 Other than Odin’s tummy troubles today and yesterday, the dogs are doing very well.
 Azzie actually likes her den and sleeps in it quite often (they are set up in the dining room, as there is nothing there anymore and we needed to keep the dogs in training with the dens, before the Big Move) without any asking/prompting from me or husband.
 Gina also goes into hers every now and then, without being asked, as she likes it but she likes getting a treat for going in there!
 Odin, being the experienced den traveler that he is… does NOT go into it without asking.
 He goes in, when asked, but does not enjoy it quite like the girls.
 He has other associations with being in a kennel so it’s not surprising, really.
 We train him too, but not as much as the girls.
 He will be fine when he’s in, it’s just the going in and out that we will have to watch him: he’s a darter.

-What else has been going on?
+What else can I update you all on?
 Our HHG have gone, 2 weeks ago now, and the rest of our shipped stuff (not going with us on the plane) goes next week… A few days after that we move into the hotel.. and just 3 days after that… WE FLY!

 It’s exciting, but also terrifying and stressful.
 I just want it all to go well: for us and for the dogs.
 Send vibes, friends.
 I wish we could just teleport instantly.
 This whole waiting thing is crappola.